View Opperman’s works at the expanded gallery until 30 August

 Sleek cooking school, where you cook, play, Instagram your food

 Cooking has evolved from the functional everyday effort to one of the most fun, social and Instagrammable pastimes.
-It’s not that we all want to be chefs – our modern-day rock stars – we just want to feel like them, from our cooking skills to our Instagram feeds.
+It’s not that we all want to be chefs – today's modern-day rock stars – we just want to feel like them, from our cooking skills to our Instagram feeds.
 At The Chef’s Studio – chic, industrial and on Bree street – Chef Matt Manning makes food enthusiasts feel that way through his interactive cooking lessons.

 THE CHEF BEHIND THE STUDIO

 To explain The Chef’s Studio, you need to understand the visionary behind it – Chef Matt Manning, who worked in some of London’s finest Michelin-starred restaurants.

-In South Africa, Manning’s been hosting elaborate dinner parties such as One Ingredient, and other food-centred social gatherings like the Sunday Lunch Club.
+In South Africa, Manning’s been hosting elaborate dinner parties such as One Ingredient and other food-centred social gatherings.

 That’s why Capetonians have been chomping at the proverbial bit, waiting for this private chef/entrepreneur/host to settle down.
 Just ask his 5 000-plus Instagram followers who have been watching his every food (ad)ventures for the past decade.

 WHAT’S COOKING AT THE CHEF’S STUDIO?

-Manning’s pop-up One Ingredient – a five-course cooking and dining experience centred around one key ingredient, complemented by a wine pairing for every dish – now has a home, for one.
+Manning’s pop-up One Ingredient experience – a five-course cooking-and-dining session centred around one key ingredient and complemented by wine pairing for every dish – now has a home.